xtheshumanator/nc-be-finalproject/README.md

 # Cryptovox Back End

+_**PLEASE NOTE: due to a limited AWS account, the back-end is available on demand.
+Pls reach out to if you'd like a demo.**_

 This is the back end API service for Cryptovox; a secure file sharing app that uses audio to encrypt file.

 To see what APIs are supported click [here](https://ssc-be.herokuapp.com/).